dwatson62/CV/README.md

 #### Makers Academy (27/04/15 to 17/07/15)

 Makers Academy is a highly selective coding bootcamp that accepts only the top ten percent of applicants.
 For 12 weeks, the course focuses heavily on programming practices such as TTD, pair-programming and problem solving, whilst teaching a variety of technologies.
 This experience has nurtured my passion for code and taught me about best practices in software craftmanship, and to take pride in well-designed code.
 I thoroughly enjoyed my time at Makers, and have learnt so much.
-Currently I am staying on temporarily as an alumni helper to help new students with their coding, whilst continuing to learn and practice my own skills.
+After finishing my course, I stayed on an extra six weeks as an alumni helper, to improve my own understanding and to assist new students with their coding.

 #### Luton Sixth Form College (09/04 to 06/06)